HealthPlix Technologies Software Engineer Salary | ₹22.9K-₹36.6K+ | Levels.fyi

 The median Software Engineer compensation in India package at HealthPlix Technologies totals ₹26.9K per year.
-View the base salary, stock, and bonus breakdowns for HealthPlix Technologies's total compensation packages.
+View the base salary, equity, and bonus breakdowns for HealthPlix Technologies's total compensation packages.
 Last updated: 9/26/2025

 Company